CISM vs CISSP: Where to Start

 Both certifications have a stringent set of prerequisites, encompassing years of experience in specific fields and particular specializations.
 Familiarizing yourself with them now will allow you to focus on your career development between here and signing up for the exam.

-Volunteering for additional duties that will give you more exposure to security issues in your current position is an excellent way to start.
+Volunteering for additional duties that will expose you to security issues in your current position is an excellent way to start.
 If you transition to a new job, express your desire to be involved in these areas when interviewing: it will demonstrate that you're intentional, career-focused, and goal-oriented.

 Your Security Career: Choosing CISM or CISSP